Getting ready to take your driver’s test can be quite the milestone.

 Can I take the written driving test online in Texas?

-Yes, Texas offers an online option for the written driving test.
+You bet!
+Texas offers an online option for the written driving test.

 How do I find the nearest location to take my permit test?

-To find the closest permit test location:
+To track down the closest permit test location, follow these steps:

 - Visit your state’s DMV website